Abby Health's 2025 Inaugural Medical Conference

 “Trust is the bedrock of medicine, it is built in the small moments of connection.
 What I saw today was not a replacement for that relationship, but a powerful tool to enhance it.
 The Abby Care Platform gives clinicians the full context and the time to build the trust that is the very heart of medicine.”

-The day's sessions continued with a series of highly interactive and collaborative workshops led by Nurse Practitioner Clinical Director, Julia Segal.
-These weren't passive lectures; clinicians were encouraged to share their own complex case studies for peer review, fostering a rich environment of shared learning.
-In sessions like "Safe Digital Prescribing," the group explored safe and compliant practices across a wide range of sensitive areas, including sexual health, mental health, paediatrics, and weight management.
+The day’s sessions continued with a series of highly interactive and collaborative workshops led by Nurse Practitioner Clinical Director, Julia Segal.
+These weren’t passive lectures; clinicians were encouraged to share their own complex case studies for peer review, fostering a rich environment of shared learning.
+In sessions like “Safe Digital Prescribing,” the group explored safe and compliant electronic prescribing practices across a wide range of sensitive areas, including sexual health, mental health, paediatrics, and weight management.

 The “Building Rapport Through a Screen” workshop then provided practical techniques for creating warm and effective patient interactions in a telehealth setting, ensuring the human element of care remains at the forefront.

 The conference concluded not with a look back, but with a bold promise.
 We announced our official commitment: to increase our rural patient coverage from 47% to 90% in the next 12 months.
+You can read more about how our care model reaches rural Australian families.

 It was a powerful, definitive statement.
 This was more than just a conference; it was the start of a new chapter, continuing the legacy of innovation that began in Broken Hill all those years ago.
 It was a reminder that technology is at its best when it strengthens the human bond at the heart of medicine.